 Gender affirmation surgeries

-Gender affirmation surgery is a group of surgical procedures that allow trans people to transition their physical appearance so that it better represents their gender identity.
+Gender affirmation surgery is a group of surgical procedures that allow trans people to change their physical appearance so that it better represents their gender identity.

 Medicare covers all the surgeries listed above (and more) when medically necessary, except for breast augmentation for MTF or MTN individuals.
 This is because breast augmentation is generally considered a cosmetic procedure.

 Additional procedures, such as laser hair removal, tracheal shave surgery, and facial feminization surgery, may also be performed as part of your gender affirmation.
-But these surgeries are generally considered cosmetic in nature, so Medicare doesn’t cover them.
+But because Medicare generally considers these surgeries to be cosmetic in nature, it doesn’t cover them.

 Counseling

 Gender dysphoria is the conflict an individual feels between their gender identity and the sex assigned to them at birth.
-Trans people with gender dysphoria might consider treatment options like counseling, hormone therapy, and gender affirmation surgeries.
+Trans people with gender dysphoria might consider treatment options like:

 Medicare covers both inpatient and intensive outpatient mental health therapy.
 Medicare will also cover therapy for transgender individuals who have already undergone affirmation surgery and need additional support.

-It can sometimes be difficult to determine whether Medicare will cover a service or not.
+It can sometimes be difficult to determine whether Medicare will cover a service.
 Coverage decisions for Medicare plans are generally governed by the following factors:

-• Local coverage laws.
-These decisions are made by companies and determine whether something is medically necessary or not under Medicare.
+- Local coverage laws: These decisions are made by companies and determine whether something is medically necessary under Medicare.

 The best way to determine if your gender affirmation procedure is covered by your Medicare plan is to speak with your doctor directly.

-If Medicare denies your request for coverage for gender affirmation and you and your doctor believe it to be medically necessary, you can appeal Medicare’s decision.
+If Medicare denies your request for coverage for gender affirmation, but you and your doctor believe it to be medically necessary, you can appeal Medicare’s decision.
+Here’s how:

-• For original Medicare (parts A and B) beneficiaries, you can fill out a Redetermination Request Form to appeal.
+- For Original Medicare (parts A and B): You can fill out a Redetermination Request Form to appeal.
 Medicare then has 60 calendar days to make a decision on your appeal.

-• For Medicare Advantage plans, you must go directly through your plan provider to appeal.
-Your Medicare Advantage plan then has 30 to 60 calendar days to respond to your appeal.
+- For Medicare Advantage: You must appeal directly through your plan provider.
+Your plan then has 30 to 60 calendar days to respond to your appeal.

 If you disagree with the decision made after your first appeal, you can appeal up to four more times before a final decision is made.